debruine/glossary/README.md

 ## Installation

-You can (hopefully soon) install glossary from CRAN with:
+You can install glossary from CRAN with:

 ``` r
 install.packages("glossary")